jpigles/alphafold-rmsd/README.md

 - 6q0j, fixed as per 6u2g.
 - 6q0t, fixed as per 6u2g.
 - 1gnv, problem is that auth_seq correctly skips 9 residues, but seq_align_beg does not.
 Auth_seq goes from 74 to 84, seq_align_beg goes from 74 to 75.
 Not certain if there's a real fix to that. db_align_beg is also incorrect.
 I think I'll go with the larger fragment.
 Fixed db_align_beg on first row to 117.
 - 3h2u, auth_seq is correct.
+Also fixed B4DTM7 to P18206
 - 6nji, like 1gnv, skips a few residues, but the second fragment is very small.
 First row db_align_beg starts at 380.
 - 8ej4, fixed as per 6u2g.
 - 6njj fixed as per 6nji.